 A TRS retiree who retired on a service retirement may return to work as a teacher on a less than halftime basis.
-If working less than half-time, the hourly rate or salary cannot exceed 49% of the compensation that would normally be paid to you if you worked on a full-time basis in the position.
+If working less than half-time, the salary cannot exceed 49% of the compensation that would normally be paid to you if you worked on a full-time basis in the position.
 For hourly positions, TRS has published a schedule of maximum hours that you may work during each month of the fiscal year on our website, www.TRSGA.com.
-For salaried positions, you cannot exceed working 49% of the full-time status of the position.
+Your compensation is limited to less than one half of the average annual compensation used to calculate your retirement benefit or your final salary at the time of your retirement, whichever is greater.